Ok, so I’ve decided to boost my business and add a voiceover to my project.

 • Vocal skills

-A professional voice talent has all of the vocal skills I listed in How Does One Get Into Voiceovers?.
+A professional voice actor has all of the vocal skills I listed in How Does One Get Into Voiceovers?.
 These qualities include excellent enunciation, ability to read difficult words and alliterative phrases without stumbling, and knowledge of how to speak into a microphone correctly.

 • Audio quality